Dog and Cat Teeth Cleaning in Greenville For Lasting Health

 We also perform surgical extractions of broken or damaged teeth if needed.
 We’ll follow up with sutures to close the wound and provide appropriate pain management.

-Continuing Prevention at Home
+Continuing Prevention at Home with Dog and Cat Teeth Cleaning

 You can play an important role in pet dental care at home.
 Brushing your pet’s teeth is the single best way to prevent tooth decay, but there are other options as well.
 Schedule an appointment online or call us today at (616) 754-9633.
 We’ll be happy to assess your pet's oral health as well as give you advice and guidance on home dental care.